jni-rs/jni-rs/book/src/counter_exercise.md

 # Counter Exercise

-This chapter introduces the techniques for exposing a Rust-backed Counter through JNI.
-Applying JNI in this manner is guaranteed to be slower and more complicated than a pure Java solution, but it can be a helpful learning exercise.
 An ordinary Java Counter might be implemented like this:

 ```java
 class Counter {